nikitavoloboev/data/docs/looking-back/2022/2022-november.md

 One thing that helps me not lose hope is that I am actually lucky.
 I am not mobilized for any war.
 I am not in prison.
 My home is not being bombed by anyone.
 I even have some food to eat.

 So yes.
 Can't be sad.
 Back to working. 😾

+## 28

+Going to Netherlands to spend some time there.
+Very happy with my [Repeat song playlist](https://open.spotify.com/playlist/5mPU9S2dTxIBJVy0Qifyxo).
+Amazing for working.
+It's funny, I have 3 playlists for 'focus' playlists ranging from [general focus music](https://open.spotify.com/playlist/0ESjwZeTcHOWzY3FYO5zs5) to [music I get less tired of](https://open.spotify.com/playlist/5fIL0WiQ79QtgsP4Y4L20V).
+To then finally the [Repeat playlist](https://open.spotify.com/playlist/5mPU9S2dTxIBJVy0Qifyxo).
+Listening to [Shimmer by Nils](https://open.spotify.com/track/09F0zRNSUa0qAWYUksXtXt) as I write this.

+I also did take [MDMA analogue](https://realchems.net/blue-bliss-pellets-2-fma-5-meo-mipt-5-mapb) with dad, supposedly a less neurotoxic version of [MDMA](../../drugs/mdma.md).
+Talked a lot together and had a great time.
+It's a nice little drug if you take it once a year with a purpose of getting to know people even more.
+Plus music is truly amazing on it.
+I didn't take any psychedelics for more than a year before this as I try to lead a more [healthy](../../health/health.md) lifestyle.

+Speaking of healthy lifestyle, I am very excited to start my new [skin care](../../health/skin-care.md) routine with my new [morning shakes and supplements](../../health/nutrition/supplements.md) and generally super healthy diet.
+But more importantly [exercising](../../fitness/exercises.md) every day.
+Got all the routines outlined and all, just need to push myself to actually go through the pain that is exercising until muscle exhaustion.

+Other than that, all's well.
+December next month, then new year.
+I think I have a good thing going as far as my planning workflow is going.
+Some things I do want to build still to streamline my workflow but I've been saying this for years now, really need to just release small actually working things, even if they maybe a bit 'ugly' at first.
+Iterate.
+Iterate.
+Release.

+One thing I am truly happy I learned well through the actual years of writing this wiki.
+Is that I genuinely note down everything I found interesting in this wiki.
+I collect [contacts](../../macOS/apps/contacts.md) of people I find interesting.
+Collect [ideas](../../ideas/ideas.md).
+Collect genuinely everything and try to make sense of it all in making my own life better.

+My network of people I know is quite small but then I didn't really actively try to grow it.
+I haven't been on any events in quite a while for financial/time reasons.
+Maybe in future I will.
+Would be nice to have close friends.
+There's many people I admire, too many to list.
+Should reach out more to people and make my current connections with people stronger. 🌈